eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

 * One prominent mistake is forgetting to build Langium and Typescript files, before running the extension.

-* Since we are basically just copy-pasting given configuration, be aware what you are pasting.
+* Since we are basically just copy-pasting given configuration, be aware of what you are pasting.
 Make sure that the code still makes sense after copying.
-Probably you forgot to adapt the pasted code.
+You probably forgot to adapt the pasted code.

 If you encounter any problems, we are happy to help in our [discussions](https://github.com/eclipse-langium/langium/discussions) page or our [issue tracker](https://github.com/eclipse-langium/langium/issues).